Things to Do in Moscow in May

 Best Activities in May

-Red Square and Kremlin Complex Tours
+Red Square and Kremlin Walking Tours

-Moscow River Cruise Tours
+Moscow River Boat Tours

-Sergiev Posad Day Trips
+Sergiev Posad Monastery Day Trips

 May Events & Festivals